Tenmile, Coos County, Oregon

 Tenmile is an unincorporated community in Coos County, Oregon, United States.
-It is about 8 mi south of Winchester Bay and one mile west of Lakeside, on U.S. Route 101 next to Tenmile Creek and the Oregon Dunes.
+It is about 8 mi south of Winchester Bay and one mile (1.6 km) west of Lakeside, on U.S. Route 101 next to Tenmile Creek and the Oregon Dunes.
 Tenmile Lake was named for Tenmile Creek, which was said to be ten miles south of Winchester Bay.